raul23/SimulRPi/README.rst

 References
 ==========
-* `pynput`_: package used for monitoring the keyboard for any pressed keys as to simulate push buttons connected to an RPi
+* `pynput`_: package used for monitoring the keyboard for any pressed key as to simulate push buttons connected to an RPi
 * `RPi.GPIO`_: a module to control RPi GPIO channels